 How Ryerson Cleans Spaces

-To clean and maintain spaces during COVID-19, Facilities Management and Development (“Facilities”) is preparing enhanced cleaning protocols and implementing new technology such as electrostatic disinfection sprays and sanitizing agents to support the prevention of viral transmission through disinfection.
+To clean and maintain spaces during COVID-19, Facilities Management and Development (“Facilities”) has implemented enhanced cleaning protocols and technology such as electrostatic disinfection sprays and sanitizing agents, to support the prevention of viral transmission through disinfection.
+Additionally, we have installed cleaning wipe dispensers in offices and will be installing them in classrooms in preparation for the fall semester.

 The strategy draws on the recommendations and guidelines from public health officials.
 It includes procedures for preparing Ryerson spaces to support a partial and gradual return to campus and a schedule for comprehensive cleaning and sanitization.